podoglyph/bikeshare_bay_area/README.md

 ### Installing

-To start the app:
+To start the app, from the project root:
 `python app/bikeshare.py`

 Open `localhost:8050` in your browser.

 Once loaded, try clicking a City to filter the graph.

-## Deployment

-Add additional notes about how to deploy this on a live system

 ## Built With